In the past, the Western blot test was used to confirm the results of an ELISA test.

-The results are not as cut and dry as positive or negative on either test.
 Because the ELISA test is extremely sensitive, some people may test falsely positive.

-Other infections such as lupus, Lyme disease, and other STDs may cause a false positive for HIV on the ELISA test.
 Because of this, positive ELISA test results need to be confirmed through another test.

 What happens next depends on the results of the tests.

-There are many types of HIV tests available.
 While the ELISA test may still be used in HIV screenings, the following tests could also be considered:

 - Other antibody tests: Like the ELISA and Western blot tests, these tests check for the antibody in the blood, saliva, and urine.